huggingface/blog/classification-use-cases.md

 Elena Nazarenko, Lead Data Scientist at Witty Works: “We generate contextualized embedding vectors for every word depending on its sentence (BERT embedding).
 Then, we keep only the embedding for the “problem” word’s token, and calculate the smallest angle (cosine similarity).”
 ```

-To fine-tune a vanilla transformers-based classifier, such as a simple BERT model, Witty Works would have needed a substantial amount of annotated data. hundreds of samples for each category of flagged words would have been necessary.
+To fine-tune a vanilla transformers-based classifier, such as a simple BERT model, Witty Works would have needed a substantial amount of annotated data.
+Hundreds of samples for each category of flagged words would have been necessary.
 However, such an annotation process would have been costly and time-consuming, which Witty Works couldn’t afford.

 - #### **Get guidance on selecting the right ML library.**
 The Hugging Face Expert suggested using the Sentence Transformers Fine-tuning library (aka [SetFit](https://github.com/huggingface/setfit)), an efficient framework for few-shot fine-tuning of Sentence Transformers models.
-Combining contrastive learning and sentence semantic similarity, SetFit achieves high accuracy on text classification tasks with very little labeled data.
+Combining contrastive learning and semantic sentence similarity, SetFit achieves high accuracy on text classification tasks with very little labeled data.

 ```diff
 Julien Simon, Chief Evangelist at Hugging Face: “SetFit for text classification tasks is a great tool to add to the ML toolbox.”